We use the past simple to talk about past events in chronological order; i.e. for the story’s main events.

 We use the past perfect continuous with dynamic verbs to talk about longer continuous actions that started earlier in the past than the main events of the story.

-- I was very angry.
+- I was furious.
 I had been waiting for him in the cold, and he didn’t call to say he’d be late.

 - We had been driving for less than an hour when the car broke down.